Guides

 2. Run corridorkey doctor when the backend, quality, or package behavior looks wrong outside Resolve.

-3. Use Resolve logs when the plugin appears but refuses to load or register.
+4. Use Resolve logs when the plugin fails to load, register, or initialize inside the host.

 What matters most